elewa-academy/Fundamentals/00-motivation-studying/6-study-effectively.md

 There is no single best way to study, everyone has their own unique limitations they need to balance.
 A busy parent will have a very different balancing act than a full-time student, or a single lawyer.

 The first step to effective studying is to know your own situation.
-Do you run out time before motivation?
+Do you run out of time before motivation?
 Do you stay motivated well after you can't think straight anymore?
 Do you have perfect discipline, but still learn slower than your peers?
 Each of these cases will require a different strategy, and only you can figure out your own strategy.
 It can be tricky but with enough reflection, trial, and error you can make it.

 You're not in this alone!
 Don't hesitate to ask others for study tips, or to share your own.